pallavjhawar/help.supportbee.com/_posts/2011-12-26-assign-tickets-to-user.markdown

 Where can I access the tickets assigned to me?
 ----------------------------------------------

-You can access all the tickets that are assigned to you in the ‘My Tickets’ section in the left navigation bar.
+You can access all the tickets that are assigned to you in the 'My Tickets' section in the left navigation bar.